GoogleCloudPlatform/k8s-stackdriver/prometheus-to-sd/README.md

 - `customLabel[<label_name>]` specifies the labels that are provided for given `customResourceType`.
 If `customResourceType` is not specified, this field is ignored.
 All the labels for custom resource type has to be explicitly listed in the source config.
-Omitting the value for the following labels will cause prometheus-to-sd to use a value from GCE config:
+Providing empty value for the following labels will cause prometheus-to-sd to use a value from GCE config:
+  - `cluster_name`
   - `instance_id`
+  - `location`
-  - `cluster_name`
+  - `node_name`
   - `project_id`
-  - `location`

 Example config: